French Press Brew Ratio Explained

 • Start with 1:15 if you want a safe middle ground that works with most coffees and makes it easier to taste what the bean is doing.

 • Move toward 1:12 if your brew tastes thin, you want more body, or you usually add milk and want the cup to stay present.
+This is often the better fit when you want a fuller, more satisfying mug rather than a cleaner one.

 • Move toward 1:18 if your cup tastes muddy, too heavy, or the coffee already has bright, delicate notes that get buried at stronger ratios.
+This tends to work better for lighter roasts where clarity matters more than weight.

 • If you change the ratio, keep the grind and steep time consistent so you can tell what actually improved the cup.
+Otherwise, you may fix one problem and create another without knowing why.

 • For a new coffee, change only one variable at a time.
 That makes dialing in much faster and less frustrating, especially with beans that are hard to judge at first.